 1. Ferrous Minerals

-These minerals contain iron or ferrous elements and are vital for the steel industry.
+These minerals contain iron (Fe) and are vital to the steel industry.

 2. Non-Ferrous Minerals

-These minerals do not contain iron but include important metals like copper, aluminium, gold, etc.
+These minerals do not contain iron but include important metals such as copper, aluminium, and gold.

 1. Iron Ore